Dr Emma Mackinnon

 BA (Harvard) MA (Chicago) PhD (Chicago)

-My current work concerns the legacies of the eighteenth-century French and American rights declarations in mid-twentieth century politics of race and empire.
-The project questions a narrative in which those foundational declarations are viewed as universal in their aspirations but often contradicted in practice.
+My current book project concerns the legacies of the eighteenth-century French and American rights declarations in mid-twentieth century politics of race and empire.
+It serves to question a narrative in which those foundational declarations are viewed as universal in their aspirations but often contradicted in practice.
 In this story, rights promises may have been unfulfilled – or, worse, a mask for imperial ambitions – but nonetheless enabled later rights claims.
 I argue against viewing ideals as separate from practice, and trace how, historically, narratives about gradual universalization helped justify forms of imperial and racial domination in the twentieth century.
-Drawing on the work of political actors who opposed such domination, I try to identify an anti-imperial version of human rights promise-making.
-That version, I argue, called not for the fulfilment of past promises, but for the initiation of new, more mutual ones; demanding a reckoning with history, rather than appealing to a future universal vision, it stands as an alternative to narratives of gradual fulfilment.
+Drawing on the work of political actors who opposed such domination, I identify alternative critiques of hypocrisy, drawing out an anti-imperial version of human rights promise-making.

 I grew up in Brooklyn, New York, and did my undergraduate studies at Harvard, where I concentrated in Social Studies.
 Before graduate school, I lived in New York City and in Washington, DC, working for four years at a political communications firm and for one year at a social policy research organization.